solana-foundation/solana-improvement-documents/proposals/0046-optimistic-cluster-restart-automation.md

 ## Summary

-During a cluster restart following an outage, make validators enter a separate recovery protocol that uses gossip to exchange local status and automatically reach consensus on the block to restart from.
+During a cluster restart following an outage, make validators enter a separate recovery protocol that uses Gossip to exchange local status and automatically reach consensus on the block to restart from.
 Proceed to restart if validators in the restart can reach agreement, or print debug information and halt otherwise.
 To distinguish the new restart process from other operations, we